Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin: Experimental and Simulated Results

 \subsection{Scenario introduction}

-The evaluation scenario involves three connected vehicles (Figure~\ref{fig:real-poc}) that interact with the Mobility DT through a $2.4$~GHz Wi-Fi \gls{cp}, and are each equipped with a roof-mounted Panasonic WiGig \gls{rsu} forming the $60$~GHz \gls{up}.
-The Mobility DT and the VaN3Twin engine are deployed at the edge---corresponding to the location of Vehicle~3---and exchange data through a wired Ethernet \gls{lan}.
+The evaluation scenario involves three connected vehicles (Figure~\ref{fig:real-poc}) that interact with the Mobility DT through a $2.4$~GHz Wi-Fi \gls{cp}, and are each equipped with a roof-mounted Panasonic WiGig \gls{rsu} forming the $60$~GHz high-capacity \gls{up}.
+The Mobility DT and VaN3Twin are deployed at the edge---corresponding to the location of Vehicle~3---and exchange data through a wired Ethernet \gls{lan}.
 Figure~\ref{fig:sionna-poc} illustrates the corresponding VaN3Twin ray tracing scenario of the considered street in Ookayama, Tokyo, Japan.
 Buildings, vehicles, and antennas are modeled in VaN3Twin using material properties and radiation patterns consistent with the experimental setup (see Table~\ref{table:validazione-parameters}).
 VaN3Twin ray tracing details are reported in Table~\ref{table:validazione-parameters}.
 During the experimental campaign, the vehicles perform \texttt{iperf}-based data transmissions over the WiGig \gls{up}.
-Vehicle~1 (a Toyota COMS) and Vehicle~3 (a motorized wheel cart) remain stationary and maintain a direct \gls{los} link, while Vehicle~2 (a Toyota Estima) follows a predefined trajectory (Figure~\ref{fig:sionna-poc}) that intermittently obstructs the link.
-The Mobility DT is used to predict, in real time, the $60$~GHz channel between Vehicles~1 and~3 via VaN3Twin, based on the predicted trajectory of Vehicle~2 with prediction horizon $h=500$~ms. The Mobility DT simultaneously collects from each vehicle its current position and the field-measured \glspl{rssi}, which are employed for in-the-loop calibration of the prediction process.
-After computation, the predicted \gls{rssi} values are transmitted to the vehicles through the Wi-Fi \gls{cp}.
+Vehicle~1 (a Toyota COMS) and Vehicle~3 (a motorized wheel cart) remain stationary and maintain a direct \gls{los} link, while Vehicle~2 (a Toyota Estima) follows a predefined trajectory (Figure~\ref{fig:sionna-poc}) that intermittently blocks the \gls{los} path.
+The Mobility DT is used to predict, in real time, the $60$~GHz channel between Vehicles~1 and~3 via VaN3Twin, based on the predicted trajectory of Vehicle~2 with prediction horizon $h=500$~ms. Such predictions may be employed, for example, for proactive network topology management.
+The Mobility DT simultaneously collects from each vehicle its current position and the field-measured \glspl{rssi}, which are employed for in-the-loop calibration of the prediction process.
+After computation, a control message is sent to the vehicles through the Wi-Fi \gls{cp}.
 To quantify the effectiveness of this real-time predictive loop, we evaluate the accuracy of the \gls{rssi} forecasts produced by VaN3Twin along the trajectory of Vehicle~2.
 The Mobility DT employs the simple predictor for short-term trajectory estimation presented in Section~\ref{sec:mobility-channel-prediction}, while VaN3Twin operates using the DI~5 configuration reported in Table~\ref{tab:di}.
 Results show a maximum average \gls{rssi} prediction error of $1.01$~dB and a 95th-percentile error of $3.05$~dB, demonstrating accurate prediction of the $60$~GHz link dynamics under mobility-induced obstruction.
-Since VaN3Twin operates on predicted positions, channel accuracy is jointly limited by trajectory error and by the ray tracing \gls{di}, which directly determines the end-to-end latency and thus the minimum prediction horizon required for real-time operation.
+Since VaN3Twin operates on predicted positions, channel accuracy is jointly limited by trajectory prediction error and by the selected ray tracing \gls{di}, which directly determines the end-to-end latency and thus the minimum prediction horizon required for real-time operation.